 Since its establishment in 2013, the Schwartz/Reisman Science Education Center in Rehovot is a state-of-the-art scientific hub for outstanding high-school science students from Rehovot and Ness Ziona.
 The Center offers high-level science coursework in core curriculum and advanced topics in physics.
 The Center in Rehovot – located at the Weizmann Institute of Science, on the Ruth and Uriel Arnon Science Education Campus – advances quality science education with the aim of cultivating the next generation of scientists in Israel.
 Additional centers are planned in other areas of Israel, with an overarching goal of establishing a national network.

-The Schwartz/Reisman Science Education Center’s operational model is based on a concentration of infrastructure, equipment, and personnel.
+The Schwartz/Reisman Science Education Center’s operational model is based on the success of the HEMDA – Schwartz/Reisman Science Education Center in Tel Aviv, which was founded by Prof. Haim Harari, former president of the Weizmann Institute of Science, in 1991.
+The model is based on a concentration of infrastructure, equipment, and personnel.
 By providing one central hub for physics studies in the region, the Center offers a supportive learning environment, top-notch lab facilities and equipment, and a staff of excellent teachers, all highly experienced education professionals with advanced degrees in science.

 The Schwartz/Reisman Science Education Center offers diverse and technology-oriented learning methods that facilitate a broad understanding of science.
 It is cultivating a community of students, teachers, and parents, thereby promoting excellence and increasing student motivation for advanced science studies at the university level.